 Meals and Entertainment

 Although they'll be eating at many of your wedding festivities, guests will also be paying tourist prices for all of their other snacks and meals, including $10 for a pretzel at the airport.
-If your wedding guests are all staying at abig resort, they're likely be paying hotel prices for food, which can be high.
+If your wedding guests are all staying at a big resort, they're likely to be paying hotel prices for food, which can be high.
 To offset some of these costs, plan activities during the destination wedding weekend that include entertainment and/or meals.

-Don't totally disregard the number of vacation days your guests will have to take off of work, including travel days.
+Don't disregard the number of vacation days your guests will have to take off of work, including travel days.
 If your guests don't have vacation days built up, this can end up being a direct expense out of their monthly budget.
-If you choose a destination that requires two days of travel on each end, you may be asking too much.
+If you choose a destination that requires two days of travel on each end, you may be asking too much of your guests.